israad-visuals/ISMAIL-ABDI/docs/cli.md

 The cat (concatenate) command in Linux displays file contents.
-It reads one or multiple files and prints their content to the terminal. cat is used to view file contents, combine files, and create new files.
+It reads one or multiple files and prints their content to the terminal. cat is used to view file contents, combine files, and create new files.changes